Arch Pain — How A Chiropodist Can Help

 You should seek help at the first sign of symptoms.
-The sooner they can be treated, the faster you will recover.
-Besides pain on the bottom of the foot, additional symptoms may include:
+The sooner you can be treated, the faster you will recover.

-Pain the increases when standing (putting weight on your feet) or moving around and decreases when immobile
+- Pain that increases when standing (putting weight on your feet) or moving around and decreases when not moving

 There are several reasons why pain in the arches can develop.
-It could be due to a condition known as plantar fasciitis, in which the plantar fascia (the band of fibrous, non-elastic tissue that runs along the bottom of your foot) becomes inflamed after excessive stress.
+It could be due to a condition known as plantar fasciitis.
+In which the plantar fascia (the band of fibrous, no-elastic tissue that runs along the bottom of your foot) becomes inflamed after excessive stress.
 Heel pain results from this inflammation.

-Occasionally a large nerve in the foot can get "trapped".
+Occasionally a large nerve in the foot can get ‘trapped’.
 This can produce symptoms of sharp, shooting pain or intense radiating pain through the midsection of the foot.
-It can also feel like your feet are burning all of the time.
+It can also feel liek your feet or burning all of the time.
 It may produce no symptom one minute, then feel like a knife stabbed in the top of your foot the next.
 This is a problem called tarsal tunnel syndrome or tarsal nerve entrapment.
-It most often happens in people with a "flat" or over-pronated foot.
+It most often happens in people with a ‘flat’ or over-pronated (over-turned) foot.
 It can be similar to carpal tunnel syndrome in the wrist, only in the small bones of the feet.

 Diagnosing Arch Pain

-To come to a correct diagnosis, your foot specialist will examine your feet physically to assess any skin problems.
-He or she will also examine your foot to look for deformities such as high or low arches, or to see if you have hammertoes, bunions etc. He/ she will also inquire about your daily activities, symptoms, footwear, medical history, and family history.
+To come to a correct diagnosis, your chiropodist and foot specialist will examine your feet physically.
+First, I will assess if you have any skin problems.
+Then I will examine your foot to look for deformities such as high or low arches, or to see if you have hammertoes, bunions etc. I will inquire about your daily activities, symptoms, footwear, medical history and family history.

-If you spend a lot of time running or jumping, you may be at a higher risk for pain in the bottom of your foot.
+If you spend a lot of time standing on your feet, running or jumping, you may be at a higher risk for pain in the bottom of your foot.

 Arch Pain Treatment

 How the pain in the bottom of your foot is treated will depend heavily on the cause of the pain.
-Diagnosing the pain while it’s in the early stages is important when determining the best treatment options.
+Diagnosing the pain while it’s in the early stages is important to determine the best treatment options.

-For more serious cases, steroid injections or foot surgery may help reduce pain and swelling, and correct the underlying condition (if there is one.)
-If you suffer from a severe case of plantar fasciitis and non-surgical methods fail, your doctor may recommend cortisone injections to relieve the pain.
+For more serious cases, steroid injections or foot surgery may help reduce pain and selling and correcting the underlying condition (if there is one).
+If you suffer from a severe case of plantar fasciitis and no-surgical methods fail, your doctor may recommend cortisone injections to relieve the pain.

-Foot Flexing: This exercise is recommended before getting out of bed (when the pain from plantar fasciitis is most commonly felt).
-Hold this position for ten seconds and repeat twenty times.
+This exercise is recommended before getting out of bed (when the pain from plantar fasciitis is most commonly felt).
+Hold this position for 10 seconds and repeat 20 times.

-Rolling Stretch: At first this exercise should be done while seated, either on a chair or at the edge of your bed.
+At first, this exercise should be done while seated, either on a char or at the edge of your bed.
 Roll a tennis ball or a rolling pin back and forth ten times, with the arch of one foot, then switch feet and repeat.
 Once you have practiced this for a while, begin doing it while standing.

 Preventing Arch Pain

-There are several things you can do to prevent pain on the bottom of the foot.
+There are several things you can do to prevent pain on the bottom of your foot.
 Here are some tips to help you avoid this condition:

-Wear good shoes that fit properly and are appropriate for the activity you are participating in, and are in good condition.
+- Wear good shoes that fit correctly and are appropriate for the activity you are participating in

-Try not to do the same activity every day for sports.
+- Try not to do the same activity every day for sports.
 Cross train.
 If you run one day, ride your bike or swim the next day.
-Swimming is great exercise and puts very little stress on joints and overused soft tissues.
+Swimming is an excellent exercise as it and puts very little stress on joints and overused soft tissues.